briannaorg/signature-widget/README.md

 ## Description ##

-A handy widget for adding doodles and handwritten words to the margins of your site.
+A handy widget for adding doodles and handwritten words to the margins of your site, using Signature Pad by szimek, based on an implementation by Square. https://github.com/szimek/signature_pad

 ## Installation ##